Setting up

 Alternatively you could head straight out, keeping the checkpoint delayed a while to get it somewhere else; perhaps at some particular defence spot, or perhaps at the safe spot after giving enemies some time to gather below.
 Enemies will drift your way even while you're cloaked, but bear in mind that you'll still probably need to be several metres distant from any enemies for the game to give you the checkpoint once you stop jumping.
 You can read more about these sort of options in my later section on shaping the start of your save.

-Triggering the inner passage checkpoint stops the annoying and repetitive music which started when you triggered the outer passage checkpoint by approaching the passage.
-If you actually want the music in your battles, just use the outer checkpoint as your battle start checkpoint.
+Triggering the inner passage checkpoint stops the annoying and repetitive music which started when you triggered the outer one by approaching the passage.
+If you actually want the music in your battles however, just use the outer checkpoint as your battle start checkpoint.

 Bypassing enemies